OxalisCommunity/oxalis/doc/install/install-v2.md

  you `OXALIS_HOME` directory.

 1. Copy and edit the sample logback configuration files, just like you did with `oxalis-global.properties`.
+    The value of the property `oxalis.ap.identifier` can be found in the file `access-points.csv`

 1. Copy your keystore holding your private key together with your PEPPOL certificate into `OXALIS_HOME` directory.